Bengejd/NOLS_Example_Project/README.md

 ## Running NOLS

-In a separate terminal window, cd into your project directory.
+In a separate terminal window, cd into the project directory.

 #### Start NOLS